Finding quality vegan motorcycle gear is an absolute pain in the backside.

 Now while leather has been the traditional option for a long time, textile has come a long way in regards to protectiveness.

 High-quality materials like Cordura are able to resist abrasion as strongly as leather, and it does so completely cruelty-free.
 And if you know that you'll be riding in some bad weather, the addition of Gore-Tex or other water-resistant membranes will keep you dry.

-The Airglide 5 Jacket offers unmatched levels of versatility when compared to other mesh based riding gear.
+The Olympia Airglide 5 is a vegan-friendly jacket that offers an insane amount of value and unmatched levels of versatility when compared to other textile riding jackets.

-A three layer system design allows you to customize its function by simply adding or removing appropriate layers as needed.
+The Airglide 5's three layer system design allows you to customize its function by simply adding or removing appropriate layers as needed:

 Best Vegan Motorcycle Pants